 In the spring of 2020, S Group published ambitious climate goals.
-According to the goals, S Group aims to be carbon negative by the end of 2025.
-In addition, we will reduce the amount of our greenhouse gas (GHG) emissions by 90 per cent, compared to the level of 2015, by the end of 2030.
+According to the goals, S Group aims to be carbon negative (scope 1 and 2) by the end of 2025.
+In addition, we will reduce the amount of our greenhouse gas (GHG) emissions by 90 per cent (scope 1 and 2), compared to the level of 2015, by the end of 2030.

 There are many new and difficult-to-understand terms that are related to climate change and GHG emissions.
 Below, you will find a short introduction to key words and practices.
 We hope that it clarifies what climate work is all about.